 - June: Visit to a place of interest.
 Date and venue to be advised.

 - Saturday, 17th July: Picnic at St. Kenelm’s Church.

 - September: Visit to a place of interest.
 Date and venue to be advised.

 - October: Speaker and subject of talk to be advised.

 - Tuesday, 14th December: Christmas Party.

 The Society’s financial position remains strong.
-A summary of the accounts at the end of 2019 can be obtained from the Treasurer.
+A summary of the 2020 accounts is as follows:

-I would like to take this opportunity of thanking all members of the Committee for their hard work in running the Society.
-Thanks are particularly due to Carol Geare for her steady chairmanship until her retirement last year after eight years at the helm.
-The Society owes a great debt of gratitude to her.
-Thanks are also due to Julia Boardman, our Treasurer, who manages the finances for the Society and is now also Membership Secretary (since Tim Henry stepped down last year) and to Anne Francis, our Secretary who manages our administration.
-Brian Pennington also deserves a special thank you for setting up the bar and organising the sandwiches for our meetings in addition to arranging the seating.
-Pam Foxhall continued to provide a willing hand at all our events for which I thank her.
-During the year, Gerry Skinner and Tim Henry stepped down from the Committee and I extend my thanks to them for their invaluable support.
+I would like to take this opportunity of thanking all members of the Committee for continuing to run the Society albeit at a reduced level this year.
+Thanks are due to Julia Boardman, our Treasurer, who manages the finances for the Society and is also Membership Secretary and to Anne Francis, our Secretary who manages our administration.
+Carol Geare is our Editor and produces our Newsletter.
+Her contribution is much appreciated.
+Brian Pennington also deserves our thanks for setting up the bar and organising the sandwiches for our meeting this year in addition to arranging the seating.
+Pam Foxhall continued to provide support for which I thank her.